Updated: Jul 9

 I will also quickly add that those who choose not to have sex until they are married but then expedite the process just so they can have sex is as bad of a sex haze as the previous alternative.

-I believe waiting until marriage is a strong biblical principle that one should follow first and foremost because God's will, and the historic teaching of the church, has been somewhat clear about it.
+I believe waiting until marriage is a strong biblical principle that one should follow first and foremost because God's will (fleeing from sexual immorality), and the historic teaching of the Church on the virtue of chastity, has been somewhat clear about it.
 But practically, I also think it is the best way for one to clearly perceive the other person's character.
 Perceiving the other as clearly as possible allows one to permanently choose their mate in a wise and free manner.
 I think abstinence gives a person the necessary room to gain perspective on the character of the other; because within the throes of romantic love, clear perspective is probably one of the hardest things to have.
-One cannot see clearly in a haze, and one in a haze doesn't always think they aren't seeing clearly.
+One cannot see clearly in a haze.

 To reiterate, I don't think having sex beforehand guarantees doom in the future marriage.
 And this little blog reflection is not meant to be a guilt trip if your past or current choices do not line up with this principle.
 I simply believe that if we, as Christians, take the admonition of the Prayer Book seriously, then allowing for a clear perspective and practicing self-control within the dating relationship should be something we value and encourage.